History of Iran: Iran–Iraq War (1980–1988)

-Khamenei (1989–present)
+Khamenei (1989–2026)

 On his deathbed in 1989, Khomeini appointed a 25-man Constitutional Reform Council which named then president Ali Khamenei as the next Supreme Leader, and made a number of changes to Iran's constitution.
 A smooth transition followed Khomeini's death on 3 June 1989.
 While Khamenei lacked Khomeini's "charisma and clerical standing", he developed a network of supporters within Iran's armed forces and its economically powerful religious foundations.
 Under his reign Iran's regime is said – by at least one observer – to resemble more "a clerical oligarchy ... than an autocracy."

 Rafsanjani: pragmatic conservativism (1989–1997)

 Ali-Akbar Hashemi Rafsanjani succeeded Khamenei as president on 3 August 1989, as a pragmatic conservative who served two four-year terms and focused his efforts on rebuilding the country's economy and infrastructure damaged by war, though hampered by low oil prices.
 Rafsanjani sought to restore confidence in the government among the general population by privatizing the companies that had been nationalized in the first few years of the Islamic Republic, as well as by bringing in qualified technocrats to manage the economy.
 The state of their economy also influenced the government to move towards ending their diplomatic isolation.
 This was achieved through the reestablishment of normalized relations with neighbors such as Saudi Arabia and an attempt to improve its reputation in the region with assertions that its revolution was not exportable to other states.
 During the Persian Gulf War in 1991 the country remained neutral, restricting its action to the condemnation of the U.S. and allowing fleeing Iraqi aircraft and refugees into the country.

 Iran in the 1990s had a greater secular behavior and admiration for Western popular culture than in the previous decades.
 This admiration had become a way in which the urban population expressed their resentment at the invasive Islamic policies of the government.
 The pressures from the population placed on the new Supreme Leader Ayatollah Ali Khamenei led to an uneasy alliance between him and President Akbar Hashemi Rafsanjani.
 Through this alliance they attempted to hinder the ulama's ability to gain further control of the state.
 In 1989, they created a sequence of constitutional amendments that removed the office of prime minister and increased the scope of presidential power.
 However, these new amendments did not curtail the powers of the Supreme Leader of Iran in any way; this position still contained the ultimate authority over the armed forces, the making of war and peace, the final say in foreign policy, and the right to intervene in the legislative process whenever he deemed it necessary.